cattle-ops/terraform-aws-gitlab-runner/modules/terminate-agent-hook/README.md

 See [issue #214](https://github.com/npalm/terraform-aws-gitlab-runner/issues/214) for discussion on the scenario this module addresses.

+Furthermore, all spot requests which are still open are cancelled.
+Otherwise they might be fulfilled later but without the creating instance running, these spot request are never terminated and costs incur.
+The problem here is, that no tags are added to the spot request by the docker+machine driver and we can only guess which ones belong to our module.
+The rule is, that parts of the Executor's name become part of the related SSH key which is in turn part of the spot request.

 ## Usage

 ### Default Behavior - Package With the Module